 At 50% off your first box, it’s certainly at least worth trying and evaluating for yourself if the benefits are worth the price.
 While I didn’t see any miraculous changes in Remy, his poop improvement were great, he was crazy about the food, and it seems like the food may have helped with his allergies.

 Beware — you might have a tough time going back to kibble when your dog gives you those big puppy dog eyes begging for more of the fresh stuff!

 Still have lingering questions about Ollie dog foods?
 We’ve tried to answer some of the most common questions owners have about Ollie below!

 Is Ollie Dog Food Raw?

-No, Ollie dog food is fresh food that is gently cooked with minimal processing to maintain nutrients.
+No, Ollie dog food is fresh food that is gently cooked to maintain maximum taste and nutrition.

 How Much Does Ollie Cost?

-Ollie’s pricing depends on the size of your dog (bigger dogs require ore food, so are more expensive to feed).
+Ollie’s pricing depends on the size of your dog (bigger dogs require more food, so they are more expensive to feed).

-Generally, Ollie costs anywhere from approximately $3.50 per day to feed a 10 lb dog, and up to $11 per day for an 80 lb dog.
+Generally, Ollie costs anywhere from approximately $3.50 per day to feed a 10-pound dog, and up to $11 per day to feed an 80-pound dog.